ftmebrahimi/Avatar-Project/README.md

 The `avatar_agent.py` script connects all these modules into a single interactive AI experience, while `ngrok.py` creates a public tunnel to make your local avatar accessible from anywhere.

 ---
+*Before running, open avatar_agent.py,n grok.py, env.local in agents-playground and .env and replace the empty fields with your own api key or url.

 ## ⚙️ Setup Instructions